This is our honest review of the Tep Wireless travel WiFi hotspot, based on a few years of traveling while using our Tep!

 Thank you Tep for that one, especially.

-We took the Tep from the West Coast of Canada, all the way to the center of Canada in Manitoba, plus a road trip through most of New Hampshire and then back home again.
+We took the Travel wifi from the West Coast of Canada, all the way to the center of Canada in Manitoba, plus a road trip through most of New Hampshire and then back home again.
 All in all, it was well over 50 hours of total driving time.

 Since the Tep works off cellular data, we only hit a couple of small dead spots on our trip where we couldn’t get a WiFi signal, and those were where there was no cell signal to be found.
 One was in the Rocky Mountains in British Columbia, and that lasted about 20 minutes of our drive, and the other was a zone of about 30 minutes where we had a spotty connection in Saskatchewan.
 Given that Western Canada, and especially the Rocky Mountains, are known for spotty cell service, that’s pretty impressive.

-2018 Update: We’ve had our little 4G Teppy for almost two years, and we’ve used it on several trips to Mexico and the United States, and within Canada, and it’s worked well every time.
+2021 Update: We’ve had a little travewifi for almost three years now!
+We’ve used our travelwifi on multiple trips to Mexico and the United States, and within Canada, and it’s worked well every time.
+We’re now using the newest model, the Sapphire 2 4G LTE.

-I liked my Tep Wireless so much that I’m truly considering getting my own Tep device (you can rent or buy online) for whenever we travel.
+I liked my Travelwifi Wireless so much that we bought our own wifi device (you can rent or buy online) for whenever we travel.

-We gave the 4G Tep a week long trial during our last trip to Puerto Vallarta, Mexico.
+We gave the hotspot a week long trial during our last trip to Puerto Vallarta, Mexico.

-Over the course of a week, the Tep clocked in consistently at a speed over 30 Mbps.
+Over the course of a week, the hotspot clocked in consistently at a speed over 30 Mbps.
 That’s a pretty good speed, rivaling a lot of broadband at home internet connections.

 30 Mbps is fast to stream video on multiple devices, and plenty fast for email, phone calls, social media, and streaming.
 Tep itself says that the 4G speed is likely to be around 18.6 Mbps, but we’ve found our Tep 4G to be faster almost everywhere we’ve tested.